 To find the right home loan for you, compare various lending groups to each other.
 Look at bank, building society and credit union loans, as well as non-bank loans.
 Compare interest rates, features, fees and customer services.
 Then, decide which fits your needs the best.
 Just remember that cheapest is not always ideal.
 Also, make sure you look at your needs and circumstances.

 Do you want to know more about bank, building society, credit union and non-bank home loans?
 Then contact eChoice, we can help you find out if you’re eligible.
 Our brokers also have access to 100’s of home loan products.
-So, we’ll find you the right mortgage.
+So, we’ll find the right mortgage for you.